iFooledMe/Space-Invaders-Mark-Zero--Code-Institute-project-2/README.md

 #### QUICKSTART
 - In the main menu click "New game"
 - Select a user-/screen name and klick "Start"
 - In the game use UP- and DOWN-arrow to move your spaceship up and down to avoid the incoming meteorits.
+Press SPACE to shoot at incoming enemies and try to destroy them.

 <strong>PLEASE NOTE!</strong> This game is developed for desktops/laptops with the keyboard as game control, and for the latest versions of the most popular browsers (Google Chrome Version 83.0.4103.106, Microsoft Edge Version 83.0.478.54, Firefox version 77.0.1 and Opera Version 68.0.3618.173.
 (I do not have access to a OS X computer so no testing has been done on the Safari browser).